orenbenkiki/flameview/README.md

 `#!` line to execute the correct python interpreter; by default it invokes `python3`.

+## USAGE

+The output of ``flameview.py -h`` is:

+    usage: flameview.py [-h] [--sortby SORT_KEY] [--inverted] [--title TITLE] [--countname NAME] [--nodefaultcss] [--addcss CSS]
+                        [--colors PALETTE] [--output HTML] [--version]
+                        [FLAMEGRAPH]

+    Generate a flamegraph view.

+    positional arguments:
+      FLAMEGRAPH         The flamegraph data file to read; default: "-", read from standard input

+    optional arguments:
+      -h, --help         show this help message and exit --sortby SORT_KEY  How to sort nodes: name (default) - lexicographically, counts - by the counted data
+      --inverted         If specified, generate an inverted (icicles) graph.
+      --title TITLE      An optional title for the HTML document; default: "Flame Graph" or "Icicle Graph"
+      --countname NAME   The name of the counted data; default: "samples".
+      --nodefaultcss     If specified, the default appearance CSS is omitted, probably to avoid interfering with --addcss
+      --addcss CSS       The name of a CSS file to embed into the output HTML --colors PALETTE   The color palette to use, subset of flamegraph.pl;
+                         default: "hot", other choices: mem, io, red, green, blue, aqua, yellow, purple, orange
+      --output HTML      The HTML file to write; default: "-", write to standard output
+      --version          Print the version information and exit

+    INPUT: A flamegraph file.
+Each line must be in the format:

+        name;...;name size [difference] [#tooltip_html]

+    OUTPUT: An HTML file visualizing the flame graph.

 ## DESCRIPTION

 `flameview.py` is inspired by the `flamegraph.pl` program, which you can obtain